defnetrcan/AI-ML-PROJECT/README.md

 ### EDA
 We preferred to do Correlation Heatmap and Distribution Analysis to better understand our dataset and the relationships between our variables.
 By doing EDA, we analyzed the distribution of features, their ranges, and scales.
 Then, we looked into the distribution of our happiness_index to make sure it is aligned with the assumptions of the models we used.
 Lastlyü we identified correlations and patterns among features to understand how they behave within.

+### Hyperparameter Tuning

 ### Model Training
 We concluded hyperparameter tuning for Random Forest and Decision Tree Models by using cross-validation.
 The reason why we used cross-validation is to ensure generalizability of the models' performance, optimize hyperparameters, and decrease the risks of overfitting and underfitting.

 ### Model Evaluation
 After running our code and trying it on the test set.
 We evaluated the model performance by using MSE and R².
-Eventually, we compared all od the results and by commenting and doing critical thinking we chose the best model.
+Eventually, we compared all od the results and we chose the best model.

-# Experimental Design
-The purpose of the experiments was to identify the learning method (regression, classification, clustering, etc.) and testing 3 models to compare the performance of these machine learning models to predict **happiness_index** based on the features of our dataset that are mainly socio-economic factors.
-Our main objective was to use relevant metrics and conducting necessary implementations to evaluate each of our models' ability to gather relationships between the variables in the dataset and our target variable as minimizing errors and maximizing the prediction accuracy.

 ## Model Choices and Baseline(s)
 As of requirements, in this project we selected three models specifically used for regression.
 It can be seen that our task involves predicting the happiness_index by using other variables and features in our dataset.
 Therefore, we decided to test models that are applicable for regression.